-Parent Central Services (PCS)
+Parent Central Registration Services

 Parent Central Services provides a one-stop registration office for all CYS programs.
 Parent Central offices are located in Building 2503, Rooms 210 and 211.
-Office Hours are: Monday-Thursday 7 a.m.-5 p.m. walk-in and appointments are welcomed.
-Friday 7:30 a.m.-3:30 p.m. by appointment only.
+Office Hours are: Monday-Friday, 0730-1600 by appointment only.
 To make an appointment you can call (410) 278-7571/7479.
-The PCS office is closed on all Federal Holidays, Garrison Commander-approved closings and two CYS Mandatory Training Days.
+The PCS office is closed on all Federal Holidays, Garrison Commander-approved closings and CYS Mandatory Training Days.